Explore fishing villages, terraced rice fields, and unrivaled coastal drives on Ishikawa's rugged northern peninsula

 Along the coast of Noto, several stretches of beach offer visitors a place to take in the sea views.

-Driving on the flat sands of Chirihama Beach on the southwest coast is sure to be great fun, and the beautiful Koiji Beach in the north is a fantastic spot to enjoy the sunset.
+Driving on the flat sands of Chirihama Beach on the southwest coast is sure to be great fun, and Koiji Beach in the north is a fantastic spot to enjoy the sunset.

 The Ganmon Sea Cave, a geological rock formation created by the rough waters of the Sea of Japan, is a popular stop along any scenic drive or cycling tour.